DraconDev/rusti/tasks.md

 ```

 then we can just pass variables as classes

 ```
 <div class={scoped-demo}>
     <h2 class={demo-title}>"Component A"</h2>
     <p class={primary-text}>"This uses scoped CSS."</p>
 </div>
 ```

+if we do this then we can just have to figure out what is the best way to generate the css classes

 ## Later